ethereum/web3.py/docs/contributing.rst

 Push The Release to GitHub & PyPI
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-After committing the compiled release notes and pushing them to the master branch, release a new version:
+After committing the compiled release notes and pushing them to the main branch, release a new version:

 .. code:: sh